Affected Elements V2: Structured NOTAM Semantics

 4/23/2026

 Affected Elements V2 is live.
-It is the interpretation layer that turns raw NOTAM text into structured NOTAMs: typed, filterable objects that stay faithful to the source.
+It gives Notamify users structured NOTAM context: typed, filterable objects that stay faithful to the source.

 The goal is simple.
-A NOTAM stops being a paragraph of prose and becomes a set of operational objects (aerodrome, runway, taxiway, airspace, services) with explicit effects, conditions, exceptions, and references.
-Severity stays accurate.
-Applicability stays machine-readable for profiles, alerts, and integrations.
+A NOTAM stops being only a paragraph of prose and becomes easier to review as operational context: aerodrome, runway, taxiway, airspace, services, effects, conditions, exceptions, and references.
+Severity stays visible.
+Applicability becomes easier to use in profiles, alerts, and integrations.

 Structured NOTAMs and graphical NOTAMs

-Structured NOTAMs are the machine-readable shape of a notice: consistent types, effects, and semantics.
-Graphical NOTAMs are how that structure meets the map.
-Airport surface, closed taxiways and closed runways drawn in place, airspace restrictions, and context you can scan without re-parsing every line.
+Structured NOTAMs are the machine-readable shape of a notice.
+Graphical NOTAMs are how that structure meets the map: airport surface, closed taxiways and closed runways drawn in place, airspace restrictions, and context you can scan without re-parsing every line.

 That layer already powers filtering, alerting, API responses, and flight-level intelligence across Notamify.

 Explore it live.
-The full walkthrough with side-by-side raw NOTAMs and JSON, covering fuel restrictions, helicopter closures, taxiway rules, and multi-element airspace cases, is on the dedicated page:
+The full walkthrough with side-by-side raw NOTAMs and rendered affected elements is on the dedicated page:

 Affected Elements V2: interactive examples and semanticsFrom there, jump into Notamify or the NOTAM API to see how structured NOTAMs surface in the app, and how graphical NOTAMs and integrations stay aligned on the same underlying model.